ohansemmanuel/Understanding-Flexbox/06. Switching Flex direction/readme.md

 ![flex-direction-changed](http://i.imgur.com/DrkcwNn.jpg)

 If you've ever written any text in the English language, then you already know he language is written from left-to-right and top-to-bottom.
 That's equally the direction taken for the default main and cross axis of the flexbox too.
 However, on switching the flex direction to ```column```, it no longer follows the "English Language" pattern but Japanese!
 Oh yes, Japanese.

-If you've written any text in the Japanese language, then this will be familiar! (for the records, I've never written any texts in Japanese).
+If you've written any text in the Japanese language, then this will be familiar! (for the record, I've never written any texts in Japanese).
 Japanese text is written from top-to-bottom and left-to-right!
 Not so weird, huh?

 That explains why this can be a bit confusing for English writers.